-We speak with PA Brian Peacock from the Wake Forest School of Medicine PA Program about their inquiry based curriculum and about leadership.
+We speak with PA Brian Peacock from the Wake Forest School of Medicine PA Program.
+Brian serves as their Program Director and he highlights the unique inquiry-based curriculum that Wake has utilized for generations of Wake PAs.
+This format promotes criti...

 We speak with PA Brian Peacock from the Wake Forest School of Medicine PA Program.
 Brian serves as their Program Director and he highlights the unique inquiry-based curriculum that Wake has utilized for generations of Wake PAs.
 This format promotes critical thinking and allows their graduates' to be prepared for the ever changing scientific environment.
 We also discuss their strong history of producing national leaders and his desire to see health systems change from a quantity driven model to a quality driven model of care.